otamam818/CrabSafe/README.md

 The truth is others _keep trying this_ even if it doesn't grow, and that this library is one of the many that decided to try making it work.

-My motivation isn't centered around getting others to use it.
-It's something that personally works for me: This API was born as an internal API in one of my private projects before it got generalized enough to be a library.
+My motivation isn't centered around getting others to use it. **It's something that personally works for me**: This API was born as an internal API in one of my private projects before it got generalized enough to be a library.
 I have been coding with it and have benefitted from it quite well.
 As a result, I'm more than happy to keep it growing.
+What this means is that this library will inevitably grow into a large library irrespective of its adoption.

 PRs are still welcome!
 I still value everyone's opinion and will always be more than happy in making this work for whoever also wants to make it work.